MalaneThou/python-practice/README.md

 If you are unsure: Open the terminal, type "python", and press return.
 If python is installed the terminal should display the current version.

-If you do not have Python installed download it from: https://www.python.org/downloads/ and run the file.
+If you do not have Python installed, download it from: https://www.python.org/downloads/ and run the file.

 # RUN
 Open the terminal and go into the directory where the "entertainment_center.py" file is located.